 After all of this work, you may have some soreness in your mouth and around your gums, and find that you bleed a bit in the days after, when brushing your teeth.
 This is completely normal.
 For a regular cleaning, you should only need one visit, and then you will not need to return until your regular bi-annual visit.

-What exactly is deep teeth cleaning?
+What exactly is deep teeth cleaning or dental scaling?

 If the pocket of bacteria is more than 4 – 5 mm, then you are most likely in need of a dental deep cleaning.
 If a regular cleaning is an industrial-strength version of your home dental routine, then deep cleaning is industrial strength on steroids.
 It is necessary when the bacteria has gotten so pervasive that it cannot be removed using simple and easy procedures.